rffscghg/MimiGIVE.jl/README.md

 discount_rates = [(label="Ramsey", prtp=0.015, eta=1.45, ew=nothing, ew_norm_region=nothing), (label="Constant 2%", prtp=0.02, eta=0., ew=nothing, ew_norm_region=nothing)]
 result = MimiGIVE.compute_scc(year = 2020, discount_rates = discount_rates, n = 5, compute_sectoral_values = true, compute_domestic_values = true, save_md = true, save_cpc = true)
 ```
+**Spatially and Sectorally Disaggregated Baseline Damages**

+One can additionally set the `compute_disaggregated_values` flag to `true` to get country (or regional for agricultural) values streamed out to file including baseline run sectoral damages, marginal damages, and socioeconomic variables.
+These will be output to a `disaggregated_values` folder along with a small README file detailing units and important notes.
+Output variables include:
+- damages for all four damage functions at the lowest spatial resolution available (FUND region for agriculture, country for all others)
+- marginal damages for (1) agriculture at FUND region level (2) all other sectors summed up at the country level
+- population and gdp per capita at both the country and FUND region level

 **Returned `result` Object Structure**

 The object returned by `result = MimiGIVE.compute_scc(...)` for a MCS is a `Dictionary` with 1-3 keys: `scc` (always), `:mds` (if `save_md` is set to `true`) and `:cpc` (if `save_cpc` is set to `true`).
 The structure of the values returned by these keys is as follows: